Aripiprazole: Overdose

-Children or adults who ingested acute overdoses have usually manifested central nervous system depression ranging from mild sedation to coma; serum concentrations of aripiprazole and dehydroaripiprazole in these people were elevated by up to 3-4 fold over normal therapeutic levels; as of 2008 no deaths had been recorded.
+Children or adults who ingested acute overdoses have usually manifested central nervous system depression ranging from mild sedation to coma; serum concentrations of aripiprazole and dehydroaripiprazole in these people were elevated by up to 3–4 fold over normal therapeutic levels; as of 2008, no deaths had been recorded.

 Interactions

 Aripiprazole is a substrate of CYP2D6 and CYP3A4.
 Coadministration with medications that inhibit (e.g. paroxetine, fluoxetine) or induce (e.g. carbamazepine) these metabolic enzymes are known to increase and decrease, respectively, plasma levels of aripiprazole.

 Precautions should be taken in people with an established diagnosis of diabetes mellitus who are started on atypical antipsychotics along with other medications that affect blood sugar levels and should be monitored regularly for worsening of glucose control.
 The liquid form (oral solution) of this medication may contain up to 15 grams of sugar per dose.

-Antipsychotics like aripiprazole and stimulant medications, such as amphetamine, are traditionally thought to have opposing effects to their effects on dopamine receptors: stimulants are thought to increase dopamine in the synaptic cleft, whereas antipsychotics are thought to decrease dopamine.
-However, it is an oversimplification to state the interaction as such, due to the differing actions of antipsychotics and stimulants in different parts of the brain, as well as the effects of antipsychotics on non-dopaminergic receptors.
-This interaction frequently occurs in the setting of comorbid attention-deficit hyperactivity disorder (ADHD) (for which stimulants are commonly prescribed) and off-label treatment of aggression with antipsychotics.
+Antipsychotics like aripiprazole and stimulant medications, such as amphetamine, are traditionally thought to have opposing effects because both drugs affect dopaminergic neurons.
+However, both stimulants and antipsychotics lead to increases in synaptic dopamine levels.
+In antipsychotics, this is caused by the inhibition of dopamine autoreceptors as well as the effects of antipsychotics on non-dopaminergic receptors, while in amphetamine this is caused by non-competitive inhibition of dopamine reuptake and agonism of intracellular TAAR1.
+Therefore, aripiprazole may interact with amphetamine to synergistically increase postsynaptic levels of dopamine.
+This interaction frequently occurs in the setting of comorbid attention deficit hyperactivity disorder (ADHD) (for which stimulants are commonly prescribed) and off-label treatment of aggression with antipsychotics.
 Aripiprazole has been reported to provide some benefit in improving cognitive functioning in people with ADHD without other psychiatric comorbidities, though the results have been disputed.
 The combination of antipsychotics like aripiprazole with stimulants should not be considered an absolute contraindication.

 Pharmacology

 Pharmacodynamics

-Aripiprazole was discovered in 1988 by scientists at the Japanese firm Otsuka Pharmaceutical.